 You should also budget for the probability of extra post-surgery costs, such as pain control drugs, which are not typically included in the final estimate.
 Other rhinoplasty variable expenses could include missed pay from time away from work for the treatment and rehabilitation, as well as travel expenditures, according to where your surgeon is based.

 Rhinoplasty is a long-term, life-changing investment with a wide range of costs.
-Call Dr. Shahin Javaheri in San Francisco, CA at (415) 923-3800 immediately to schedule your appointment and let us help you figure out the cost and insurance coverage for your upcoming rhinoplasty!
+Call Dr. Shahin Javaheri in San Francisco, CA at (415) 923-3800 immediately to schedule your appointment and let us help you figure out the cost for your upcoming rhinoplasty!

 In California, rhinoplasty is among the most prevalent plastic surgery treatments.
 Depending on the operation, you might anticipate to pay anywhere from $2500 to $10,000.
 Consult your plastic surgeon about your surgery and obtain a cost estimate.
 You can then look into funding sources that suit your needs.